Serofox/FA-Previewer/README.md

-Feel free to use this code to make something even more awesome, just give credit :3
+Feel free to use this code to make something even more awesome (but free to use), just give credit :3